ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/programming-constructs/slides.md

 -   Try to see how an equation connects to the source code!

+-   Use a Python function to explore a mathematical function

 -   Key components of Python programming segments:

     -   Function calls